ziwliu8/ziwliu8.github.io/_pages/about.md

 - **AAAI** Association for the Advanced Artificial Intelligence (***AAAI'2026 main tarck & AIA track***)

 # 🔥 News
+- *2025.12.11* Our New paper H^2Rec is preprinted on Arxiv, which harmonizing the semantic IDs with Hash IDs to address the collaborative overwhelming problem.

+- *2025.11.19* Our New paper LLM-EDT is preprinted on Arxiv, which propose a general cross-domain sequential recommender addressing the imbalance domain issue and Rough profiling Issue

 - *2025.01*: &nbsp;🎉🎉 I have received the Traval Award from AAAI'2025.

 - *2024.12*: &nbsp;🎉🎉 Our paper SIGMA: Selective Gated Mamba for Sequential Recommendation is accepted by AAAI'2025.

 # 📝 Publications